 Rice in the Oven

 One of the most convenient ways to cook rice, aside from using a rice cooker, is in the oven.
-A practical alternative to a stovetop method, it’s easy cleanup and way easier to prep.
+A practical alternative is to cook rice on a stove, it’s easy cleanup and way easier to prep.
 The hard part–you ask?
 Knowing how long to cook your rice and at what temperature.

 Here’s our shortlist for rice cooked at 350°F: